 TPP is the expansion of the Trans-Pacific Strategic Economic Partnership Agreement (TPSEP or P4) signed in the year 2005 between Brunei, Chile, New Zealand and Singapore.

 The TPP will reduce trade barriers between the member countries by cutting tariffs on almost all goods traded.
-TPP is the most ambitious FTA ever formed.
+TPP is the most ambitious Free Trade Agreement (FTA) ever formed.
 If the agreement is ratified by all the individual member countries, it will be the largest FTA in the world.
 The TPP member countries represent 40 % of the total world’s GDP.

-Apart from reducing tariff barriers, the deal includes other things also such as stricter labour and environmental rules, rigid Intellectual Property Rights (IPR) rules, the establishment of Investor-state dispute settlement mechanism etc. If a TPP member country fails to adhere to the rules laid out in the agreement, foreign investors can seek arbitration through the investor-state dispute settlement mechanism.
+Apart from reducing tariff barriers, the deal includes other things also such as stricter labour and environmental rules, rigid Intellectual Property Rights (IPR) rules, the establishment of Investor-state dispute settlement mechanism etc. If a TPP member country fails to adhere to the rules laid out in the agreement, foreign investors can seek arbitration through the investor-state dispute settlement mechanism established for this purpose.

 This deal has been seen by analysts as USA’s strategy to tackle China’s dominance in Asia and also to impose its rules on IPR etc. on the world.

 It has to be noted that the text of the agreement is not yet in the public domain.
 Most of the analysis is based on the documents leaked by Wikileaks.
 TPP attracted much of its criticism because of the fact that it was carried out in secrecy.

 Impact of TPP on India